reduxjs/react-redux/docs/tutorials/quick-start.md

 ### Use Redux State and Actions in React Components

-Now we can use the React Redux hooks to let React components interact with the Redux store.
+Now we can use the React-Redux hooks to let React components interact with the Redux store.
 We can read data from the store with `useSelector`, and dispatch actions using `useDispatch`.
 Create a `src/features/counter/Counter.js` file with a `<Counter>` component inside, then import that component into `App.js` and render it inside of `<App>`.

 ```jsx title="features/counter/Counter.js"
 import React from 'react'